Akash446-RM/Data-Analysis/README.md

 # Netflix Data Analysis & Dashboard in Google Sheets
-## objective
+## Objective
-The objective of this project is to analyze and visualize Netflix’s content library using Google Sheets to uncover trends, patterns, and insights
+The primary objective of the Netflix Data Analysis project is to derive meaningful insights from the available dataset to understand the platform’s content distribution, audience preferences, and growth trends.
+This analysis aims to support data-driven decisions that enhance content strategy, improve user experience, and strengthen business performance.
+The project focuses on examining various aspects such as the distribution of movies and TV shows, the popularity of different genres, content release patterns over the years, and country-wise content contribution.
+Additionally, it analyzes average movie durations, the number of TV show seasons, and content ratings to better understand Netflix’s target audience and content diversity.
+Through this analysis, the project seeks to provide valuable insights and recommendations that can assist stakeholders in optimizing content acquisition, marketing strategies, and personalized recommendation systems.
 ## Dataset used
  <a href="https://github.com/Akash446-RM/Data-Analysis/blob/main/Netflix_Titles.xlsx">Data Used</a>
 ## Questions